fossas/fossa-cli/README.md

 ## Quick Start

-Run `fossa -o` in your repo directory to output a dependency report in JSON:
+Run `fossa analyze -o` in your repo directory to output a dependency report in JSON:
 ```json
 [
   {